allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## Final test on a full dataset

-My last task was to test findings from sub-sampled input dataset (3%) tests on the full dataset (not sub sampling).
+My last task was to test findings from subsampled input dataset (3%) tests on the full dataset (without subsampling).
 Here are the costs of processing full dataset for a single day:

 <table>